narner/MyWebsite/content/Books.md

 **Computer Graphics**

-* [Visual Computing](https://www.ebay.com/itm/274876847754?chn=ps&mkevt=1&mkcid=28) - Two Silicon Graphics, Inc. alumni discuss comptuers' ability to generate and display images, and that relationship to art and human psychology and perception.
+* [Visual Computing](https://www.ebay.com/itm/274876847754?chn=ps&mkevt=1&mkcid=28) - Two Silicon Graphics, Inc. alumni discuss computers' ability to generate and display images, and that relationship to art and human psychology and perception.

-* [Computers and the Imaginiation : Visual Adventures Beyond the Edge](https://www.amazon.com/Computers-Imagination-Visual-Adventures-Beyond/dp/0312083432) - Examination of how computers have transformed visualization.
+* [Computers and the Imagination : Visual Adventures Beyond the Edge](https://www.amazon.com/Computers-Imagination-Visual-Adventures-Beyond/dp/0312083432) - Examination of how computers have transformed visualization.

 * [Image Objects](https://www.amazon.com/Image-Objects-Archaeology-Computer-Graphics/dp/0262045036/ref=sr_1_2?dchild=1&keywords=Image+Objects&qid=1630811933&sr=8-2) - Chronicles the history of the field of computer graphics through the stories of several objects that played a part in its history.